 - All NEXus registration deadline dates and policies apply to the independent study.

 - The # of units for the independent study are flexible.

 - The NEXus Common Price will be charged for the independent study based on agreed upon units.

 - The NEXus Independent Study Agreement form will be used along with NEXus Tracking form.

-Currently, faculty from the University of Buffalo, Virginia Commonwealth University, University of Utah, and The University of Texas at Tyler are willing/looking to share their expertise.
+Currently, faculty from Virginia Commonwealth University, University of Utah, and The University of Texas at Tyler are willing/looking to share their expertise.
 Download the complete list of participating faculty and their area of expertise here.